Sharing is caring!

-The harvests in California calls to foodies and wine lovers, and if you desire to extend the summer, Hawaii has the warmest water temperatures in October.
+The harvests in California call to foodies and wine lovers, and if you desire to extend the summer, Hawaii has the warmest water temperatures in October.

-There are truly hundreds of great places to travel in October throughout the US!
+There are truly hundreds of great places to travel to in October throughout the US!

-Here are a few of the best places to travel in October in the US.
+Here are a few of the best places to travel in October in the USA.

 The Appalachian Mountains and eastern highlands of the USA are simply stunning in October.